serverpod/serverpod_docs/docs/index.md

 :::

 ## Installing Serverpod
-Serverpod is tested on Mac and Linux (Mac recommended), support for Windows is in the works.
+Serverpod is tested on Mac and Linux (Mac recommended), support for Windows is experimental.
 Before you can install Serverpod, you need to the following tools installed:
 - __Flutter__ and __Dart__.
 You will need Flutter version 2.10 or later. https://flutter.dev/docs/get-started/install
 - __Docker__.
 Docker is used to manage Postgres and Redis. https://docs.docker.com/desktop/mac/install/